gchure/phd/src/chapter_06/section_03_results.md

 integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population and provide conditions more representative of native cell physiology.
 Abrogation of activity, mislocalization, or cytotoxicity are all inherent risks associated with creating chimeric reporter constructs.
 In Supplement A, we carefully dissect the functionality of this protein through electrophysiology (Fig. S1), measure the rate of fluorophore maturation (Fig. S2), and quantify potential aggregates (Figs. S3 and S4).
 To the best of our knowledge, the MscL-sfGFP fusion protein functions identically to the wild-type, allowing us to confidently draw conclusions about the physiological role this channel plays in wild-type cells.

-&nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression relative to wild-type.
+To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression relative to wild-type.
 These changes involved direct alterations of the Shine-Dalgarno sequence as well as the inclusion of AT hairpins of varying length directly upstream of the start codon which influences the translation rate and hence the number of MscL proteins produced ([@Fig:boxplot]A).
-The six
-Shine-Dalgarno sequences used in this work were chosen using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University [@espahborujeni2014; @salis2009].
+The six Shine-Dalgarno sequences used in this work were chosen using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University [@espahborujeni2014; @salis2009].
 While the designed Shine-Dalgarno sequence mutations decreased the expression relative to wild-type as intended, the distribution of expression is remarkably wide spanning an order of magnitude.

-&nbsp;&nbsp;&nbsp;&nbsp;To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
+To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
 While there have been numerous techniques developed over the past decade to directly measure this calibration factor, such as quantifying single-molecule photobleaching constants or measuring the binomial partitioning of fluorescent proteins upon cell division [@bialecka-fornal2012; @elowitz2002], we used *a priori* knowledge of the mean MscL-sfGFP expression level of a particular *E. coli* strain to estimate the average fluorescence of a single channel.
 In Bialecka-Fornal et al. 2012 [@bialecka-fornal2012], the authors used single-molecule photobleaching and quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655
-$\phi$(mscL-sfGFP)) as a "standard candle", highlighted in yellow in [@Fig:boxplot]B. This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined through fluorescence microscopy.
+To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle", highlighted in yellow in [@Fig:boxplot]B. This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined through fluorescence microscopy.
 The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
 Details regarding this calculation and appropriate propagation of error as well as its sensitivity to varying growth media can be found in the Materials & Methods as well as Supplement B (Fig. S5 - S8).

-&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly straightforward to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
+While it is seemingly straightforward to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
 We observed that as the channel